-The zeroTintStructure is used by the namedColorTag (see 9.2.57), which contains a namedColorArray (see 13.2.1) defined as a tagArrayType with a single zeroTintStucture followed by additional namedColorStructure elements.
-Table 140 shows publically defined element sub-tag members of a zeroTintStructure.
+The tintZeroStructure is used by the namedColorTag (see 9.2.57), which contains a namedColorArray (see 13.2.1) defined as a tagArrayType with a single tintZeroStructure followed by additional namedColorStructure elements.
+Publically defined element sub-tag members of a tintZeroStructure are shown in Table 140.
 Descriptions for each sub-tag member can be found in 12.2.7.2.

-Table 140 - zeroTintStructure element tags
+Table 140 - tintZeroStructure element sub-tags